My partner is a redhead.

 - Very expensive

-This guide was written for redheads looking for the best sunscreen for their fair complexion.
+This guide was written for redheads looking for the best sunscreen for their fair skin.
 Hopefully it has both informed you about what to look for in a sunscreen and helped you choose one that fits your needs.

 SimplySunSafe recommends (and my partner uses) BurnOut SPF 30 for Face & Body as the best sunscreen for redheads.
 After considering all of the features that make a sunscreen good for redheads, this was the product that came out on top.
 If you think one of the other four better suits your needs, go ahead and choose that one because ultimately the decision is about your skin and needs.

 It’s always great to hear suncare tips from other redheads, so if you use a sunscreen that you think does a great job, let me know about it in the comments.
 I’ll do some research and might add it to this guide.